 Classifications of Enrollment

-- Full-time Study: Students at vocational programs registered for 9 or more credit hours per quarter are considered full-time students.
+- Full-time Study: Students at vocational programs registered for 2 or more courses per quarter are considered full-time students.
 Full-time students pay full-time tuition and fees.
 Certification by the Registrar’s Office of any student as full-time requires that the student be engaged in full-time academic study.
 Certification will not be warranted merely by payment of full-time tuition.
 Students not attending classes full-time will not be certified as such.

-- Part-Time Study: All students who do not meet the criteria for full-time students (i.e., who enroll for less than the minimum number of credit hours per quarter as prescribed above) are considered part-time.
-Part-time students pay tuition based upon the number of credit hours for which they are enrolled.
+- Part-Time Study: All students who do not meet the criteria for full-time students (i.e., who enroll for less than the minimum number of hours per quarter as prescribed above) are considered part-time.
+Part-time students pay tuition based upon the number of course for which they are enrolled.

 All students (whether full-time or part-time) are required to maintain enrollment in consecutive quarter of consecutive academic years until the completion of their programs.
 Exceptions may be made only for an officially authorized leave of absence.